zdoom-docs/stable/api-inter-StatusScreen.md

 Status screens have four stages:

-- `StatCount`, where the stats are counted and displayed.
+- `STATCOUNT`, where the stats are counted and displayed.
-- `ShowNextLoc`, where the next map is shown as "ENTERING (map name)" and in episodic maps, the world map.
+- `SHOWNEXTLOC`, where the next map is shown as "ENTERING (map name)" and in episodic maps, the world map.
-- `NoState`, at the very end of this process, where the last frame is drawn and the intermission is exited.
+- `NOSTATE`, at the very end of this process, where the last frame is drawn and the intermission is exited.
-- `LeavingIntermission`, which is used only to signify that all stages are done and the status screen has been exited.
+- `LEAVINGINTERMISSION`, which is used only to signify that all stages are done and the status screen has been exited.

 These are provided as constants in `StatusScreen`.
-The starting stage is `StatCount`.
+The starting stage is `STATCOUNT`.

 ```
 class StatusScreen : Object abstract play